markwylde/angular-fresh/README.md

 # ng-fresh
 A fresh boilerplate to create a modular AngularJS project.
+Use ng-fresh for your project and you will get an out of the box modular and integratable pattern using Angular and Bootstrap that's ready to hook into your REST/API based server.

 ## How to install
 ##### 1) Checkout into a web folder